OUSSAMAACHICHE/Personal_blog/README.md

   Click on any post to see its full content and metadata.

 - **Category Filtering:**
   Filter posts by category using a dropdown menu.
+The selected category is saved and restored on reload.

+- **Search Posts:**
+  Instantly search posts by title.

+- **Pagination:**
+  Posts are displayed 5 per page, with easy navigation between pages.

 - **Persistent Storage:**
-  All posts are saved in the browser’s `localStorage` for persistence across sessions.
+  All posts and the selected category are saved in the browser’s `localStorage` for persistence across sessions.

 - **Responsive Design:**
   Fully responsive layout for mobile, tablet, and desktop.

 - **Dark Mode:**
   Toggle between light and dark themes using Tailwind CSS’s dark mode.
+The preference is saved and restored automatically.

 - **Material UI Integration:**
   Uses Material UI icons and dialogs for a polished user experience.